 IP and DHCP settings are represented in 'IP settings' section.
 Click on 'Show DHCP settings' to display the full settings.

-Local IP address of Internet center in guest segment displayed in 'IP address' field.
+Local IP address of router in guest segment displayed in 'IP address' field.

 The 'Starting address of the pool' is the IP address from which the guest network clients will start receiving IP addresses.